All Episodes

 But here's this loon out there suggesting that the World Trade Center victims of 9-11 were little Eichmans.

-The recommendation came on a six-to-three vote, now goes to university officials for a final decision.
+Now goes to university officials for a final decision.

-Churchill, a wacko tenured professor of ethnic studies, who has vowed to fight his dismissal with a lawsuit, has committed serious, this is a quote now, serious, repeated and deliberate research misconduct.
+Churchill, a wacko-tenured professor of ethnic studies who has vowed to fight his dismissal with a lawsuit, has committed serious, this is a quote now, serious, repeated, and deliberate research misconduct, the school's standing committee on research misconduct said in its final report.

-Now, I was on a golf course about I don't know, three weeks a month ago, and it was shortly after the city of San Francisco had a voter approved resolution which banned handgun possession in the city of San Francisco.
+Now, I was on a golf course about, I don't know, three weeks, a month ago, and it was shortly after the city of San Francisco had a voter-approved resolution which banned handgun possession in the city of San Francisco.

-I mean, how could that debt can't possibly stand up?
+I mean, that can't possibly stand up.

 Not even in San Francisco.

-There's the second amendment.
+There's the Second Amendment.

 You just can't do this.

-They've got other kind of wacko things.
+They've got other kinds of wacko things.

 It's entirely possible that this could stand up until somebody takes it much further along than the city of San Francisco level or the state of California.